stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

 Timeline: 6 days
+# Try and play my game:
+[Click Here for demo](https://stephcmartin.github.io/harry-potter-tic-tac-toe/harry-potter-template/

 # My Development Process:
 1.)
-Game Logic
+Game Logic<br>
 I began with creating the game logic to implement the game.
 However, I wrote my game using the DOM instead of storing my data in the arrays on the first day.
 Luckily, I had allocated 2 days to create my basic game function and had enough time to craft up a simole tic tac toe game function.
+I also used the checkForWinner function from my old code and imported it into my new code.<br>
 2.)
-Building the Game UI
+Building the Game UI<br>
 I created a workable gameboard representation which handled user actions.
+I had wanted to use bootstrap to make it responsive.
+However - I realised I could use a table, too.
+I therefore created 3 rows with 3 squares each. <br>
 3.)
-Implementing Authentication
+Implementing Authentication<br>
-I followed the Authentication template repo we worked on in class and changed some code to fit my authentication UI implementation.
+I followed the Authentication template repo we worked on in class and changed some code to fit my authentication UI implementation.<br>
+4.)
+Linking the Game to the Games API<br>
+I struggled a lot without linking up the game files to the auth files.
 I had allocated 2 days to create this part.
 In reality this took 4 days and a ton of issue queue.
-4.)
-Linking the Game to the Games API
-I struggled a lot without linking up the game files to the auth files.
 There was a lot of ground that we didn’t cover in class that was needed to make things work.
-Issue queues became my best friend.
+Issue queues became my best friend.<br>

 # Basic functions that were needed in my game:
 * A set of states of the game.
 In our game, each state would represent a certain configuration of the grid.